putthidaSR/Sorting-Visualization/README.md

     - Frame is updating based on each algorithm.
     - Static wait time after swapping elements in each algorithm: 1ms
 - Analysis of different sorting techniques:
-    - The analyzing frame in the video is based on the interpretation of 16 data sets (including 2 real data sets) and the graphs generated as part of the Assignment 1 - Sorting Simulation (https://github.com/putthidaSR/TCSS598-SortingSimulation)
+    - The analyzing frame in the video is based on the interpretation of 16 data sets (including 2 real data sets) and the graphs generated as part of the Sorting Simulation (https://github.com/putthidaSR/TCSS598-SortingSimulation)